 A more unified industry

-Coal supporters are hoping for more success that what they’ve had in Washington state, where two proposed coal docks have run into heavy public opposition and face a lengthy environmental review.
+Coal supporters are hoping for more success than what they’ve had in Washington state, where two proposed coal docks have run into heavy public opposition and face a lengthy environmental review.

 An executive from Millennium Bulk Terminals, which has proposed building a terminal in Longview, Wash., said during a Billings energy conference in April that industry supporters need to do a better job explaining the importance of coal jobs to the regional economy.